Gireve/pncp-implementation-guide/docs/03-functional-guidelines.md

 In the context of this use-case, the CPO system has to get the valid contract certificate from the CCP before sending it to the charging station.
 The PNCP service for this feature is [Get SCCBs by Certificate-Installation-Request](https://gireve-apis.stoplight.io/docs/pncp/m3c3u5t2098hj-get-scc-bs-by-certificate-installation-request).

-> ***Note:** This service can be used as well by OEM when they handle the contract certificate in their vehicles themselves.*
+> **📝 Note:** This service can be used as well by OEM when they handle the contract certificate in their vehicles themselves.

-> ***Note 2:** A summary at the end of this section recapitulates the most important information about this service.*
+> **📝 Note 2:** A summary at the end of this section recapitulates the most important information about this service.

 #### Input and Output Parameters Description